Lackawanna Longnecks are an Old Time stringband from Pittsburgh, Pa.,

 Longnecks have committed themselves to play music in the style of the Old

-transportation and communication, many of its inhabitants were
+self-sufficiency, and strong religious faith.
+Before technology powered transportation and communication, many of its inhabitants

 1920ís.
-As a result, the culture of their ancestors, many of them English,
+As a result, the culture of their ancestors, most of them English,

-Scottish, Scotch-Irish, and Irish immigrants, existed mostly unaffected by
+Scottish, Scotch-Irish, and Irish immigrants, existed largely unaffected by

 skills, capable of perfectly reciting 20 or more verses of song after